Encounter the Northern Territory's superb landscapes and sites, including Uluru

 The ancient rock formations of Kata Tjuta (also known as The Olgas) create an amazing landscape of spectacular domes and canyons.

 An iconic image of outback Australia and a sacred site for the local Aboriginal people, Uluru's remarkable colour changes are a wonder to behold.
 Visit the lesser-explored region of the West MacDonnell Ranges and compare the ever changing landscapes of the Red Centre.

-Join an Indigenous Guide on a Mala walk around the base of Uluru, an experience exclusive to Intrepid Travel
+Join an Indigenous Guide on a cultural walk to the Mutijulu Waterhole, an experience exclusive to Intrepid Travel

 This trips provides you with the best guides in the business who know the Australian outback like the back of their hand

 Wander through the iconic domes of Kata Tjuta, and gaze in awe at the sacred rock of Uluru

 Dine under the stars and camp within privately owned sites on the red earth of the outback

 Enjoy our exclusive Australian Native Foods menu throughout the trip.
 Created in conjunction with Aussie bush tucker specialist Andrew Fielke, you will be treated to a plethora of native dishes incorporating ingredients such as kangaroo, emu, lemon myrtle, desert lime, wattle seed and more

 Hike through natural amphitheatres, rocky chasms and lush oases in Kings Canyon

 Traverse the immense landscape of the West MacDonnell Ranges and keep an eye out for an abundance of wildlife